pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 Notification targets are updated via a Signal K delta whilst switch targets are updated by a Signal K put.

+With appropriate notification and put handlers __switchlogic__ provides a generic solution to the problem of doing something when a switch is operated.

 ## System requirements

 __switchlogic__ has no special installation requirements.